-An external investment advisor will be contracted to conduct independent monthly compliance reviews of the County's portfolio holdings and provide a monthly written report which will:
+The County will ensure a monthly compliance review of the County's portfolio holdings and provide a monthly written report which will:

 - 1. Verify the accuracy of holdings information - 2.
 Provide summary level information about the portfolio - 3.
 Verify compliance with California Government Code - 4.
 Verify compliance with the County's written Investment Policy - 5.
 List any exceptions or discrepancies identified